raythegreat123/SHOP-Simulation/README.txt

 Thank you for reading!

-(To run the program, open the .exe folder and open the main.exe file)
+(To run the program, download and open the main.exe file)